-When you buy a custom tee shirt, towel, banner, or anything in between to promote your business, it is important that you know how to care for them.
+When you buy a custom t-shirt, towel, banner, or anything in between to promote your business, it is important that you know how to care for them.
 The last thing you want is for the cool, trendy shirts you just bought to bring to the trade show to be worn and ragged after a few washes.
-If you purchase a custom screen printed shirt, it should last you for years before it starts to wear.
+If you purchase a custom screen printed shirt from screen printing experts in Austin, it can last you for years before it starts to wear.
 Here are some do’s and don’ts when it comes to caring for your screen printed apparel.

 - Wash Inside Out.